 Daniel R. Bernard (right), Associate, Twomey Latham, Shea, Kelley, Dubin & Quartararo, LLP, accepts the Leadership in Law award from Alicia Jabbour (left), Associate Publisher, Long Island Business News, at the Leadership in Law award ceremony at the Crest Hollow Country Club in Woodbury on November 21.
 (Photo by Judy Walker)

 He holds an advanced law degree, a Master of Laws in Taxation, from New York University School of Law.
 Dan received his Juris Doctor degree from Rutgers School of Law-Newark, where he served as the Senior Managing Editor of the Rutgers Law Record.
-After completing law school Dan served a one year clerkship with the Honorable Barbara C. Stolte in the New Jersey Middlesex County Family Court.
-Prior to law school Dan earned a Bachelor of Business Administration degree from Temple University, where he double majored in finance and economics.
+After completing law school, Dan served a one-year clerkship with the Honorable Barbara C. Stolte in New Jersey’s Middlesex County Family Court.
+Prior to law school, Dan earned a Bachelor of Business Administration degree from Temple University, where he double majored in finance and economics.

 Dan has had two legal papers published, one on a topic of professional interest entitled Non-Custodial Parents’ Right to Their Children’s College Records, 40 Rutgers L. Rec.
 48 (2012).
 Dan’s other publication was on a topic of personal interest, the NFL, entitled The NFL’s Stance on Gambling: A Calculated Contradiction, 4 UNLV Gaming L.J.
 273 (2013).

 He is a member of the New York State Bar Association, the Florida Bar Association the Suffolk County Bar Association, and the New Jersey State Bar Association.